SinclairQL/UpdatingSuperBASICManual/source/intro.rst

 .. rubric:: Footnotes

 .. [#] *Old farts* is a genuine term of endearment, and not what you might be thinking!
-.. [#] To be fair, this is a common occurence in many communities.
+.. [#] To be fair, this is a common occurrence in many communities.
 Everyone wants stuff done, but only a few dedicated people do anything to do the work.
 Others, sadly, don't, can't or won't!
 .. [#] Yes, most of it was all on one, long, line!
 .. [#] I think it means shopping for shoes and clothes, for her that is!